-For Mr. Leonard's 2022 EIP compensation targets, the Committee used Company adjusted pre-tax income, organic growth, and working capital for the objective component.
-For Mr. Wehrle's and Mr. Rizzuti's 2022 EIP compensation targets, the Committee used Company adjusted pre-tax income for the objective component.
-For Mr. Raborn's and Mr. Haberman's 2022 EIP compensation targets, the Committee used Company adjusted pre-tax income, Division earnings before interest and taxes ("EBIT"), and Division organic revenue growth for the objective component.
+The 2023 EIP incentives for our CEO and our other NEOs were based on objective components.
+For Messrs.
+Leonard's, Wehrle's, and Rizzuti's 2023 EIP compensation targets, the Committee used Company adjusted pre-tax income and inventory turnover as the criteria.
+For Messrs.
+Raborn's and Haberman's 2023 EIP compensation targets, the Committee used Company adjusted pre-tax income, Division earnings before interest and taxes ("EBIT"), Division organic revenue growth, Division inventory turnover, and Division reduction of total energy consumption compared to the prior year as the criteria.
 The Compensation Committee approved this combination of performance goals in order to strike an appropriate balance with respect to incentivizing top-line growth and profitability both at the Company-wide and Divisional levels.
+Actual payments under the 2023 EIP could range from 0% to 200% of established target payments on the basis of performance against the pre-established targets.